jimmygizmo/nucleus/README.md

 ## Features and Technologies

 Features and technologies are covered in three sections.
 The **Platform** section covers the Docker, Docker Compose, custom automation, local development mode, cloud-deployed mode and related areas.
 The **Frontend** section covers the React web application which technically "runs" in the user's web browser but is "served" by NGINX.
 I consider NGINX to be part of the backend since it plays a central routing role for more than just the website even though it is often thought of as being at the "front" of everything.
 The React application is complex enough to be considered all of the "Frontend" so we will consider NGINX as being a **Backend** component.
 The idea of front, back and a linear stack are just simplifications anyhow.
 The actual architecture of The Nucleus Stack is more of a graph than a stack, in fact .. and not an a-cyclic graph at that, but I digress.
-We'll talk about graphs soon as GraphQL is at the core of the primary Nucleus architure, with an optional traditional REST/SQL flavor that goes with the Next.js React variant of Nucleus.
+We'll talk about graphs soon as GraphQL is at the core of the primary Nucleus architecture, with an optional traditional REST/SQL flavor that goes with the Next.js React variant of Nucleus.
 I've just touched on some big features which will be detailed in subsequent docs.
 Anyhow, the Backend covers everything running in containers and serving the React app and the data layers.
-Note that different Nucleus variants such as the Next.js variant, do blur these lines between frontend and backend a little bit but we can split hairs on those details later.
+Note that different Nucleus variants such as the Next.js variant, do blur these lines between frontend and backend a little, but we can split hairs on those details later.

 ### Frontend